0xPix3l/obsidian/Windows/Active directory/Attacks/ADCS/ESC1.md

 ---

 Exploiting an ESC1 vulnerability typically involves two main steps:
-1. Requesting a certificate using the vulnerable template, injecting the identity of a privileged target.
+1. Requesting a certificate using the vulnerable template, injecting the identity of a privileged target(administrator).
-2. Using the obtained certificate to authenticate as the target.
+2. Using the obtained certificate to authenticate as that target.